-NOTE 11 - CONCENTRATION OF CREDIT RISK
+NOTE 13 - CONCENTRATION OF CREDIT RISK

 Financial instruments that potentially subject the Society to concentrations of credit risk consist of cash in banks; investments managed by brokerage firms and promise to give.
 The Society places its cash and investments with reputable financial institutions and limits the amount of credit exposure for cash to any one financial institution.
 Accounts held by banking institutions are insured by the Federal Deposit Insurance Corporation up to \$250,000 and cash in investment accounts is insured by the brokers insurance.
-As of December 31, 2022 and 2021, the Society had uninsured cash of \$626,380 and \$1,027,135.
+As of December 31, 2023 and 2022, the Society had uninsured cash of \$1,686,983 and \$626,380.

-NOTE 12 - OTHER CONCENTRATION RISK
+NOTE 14 - OTHER CONCENTRATION RISK

 The Society has a vendor contract with the Charleston County for the humane disposition of animals in Charleston County.
-In 2022, the Society received 8,190 animals from animal control agencies and Charleston County citizens, which represents 92% of the animal intake for the organization.
-The Society received \$2,100,000 from Charleston County under the contract which is 56% of the actual cost (\$4,687,054) of animal disposition.
+In 2023, the Society received 6,643 animals from animal control agencies and Charleston County citizens, which represents 68% of the animal intake for the organization.
+The Society received \$2,175,000 from Charleston County under the contract which is 65% of the actual cost (\$3,370,183) of the contractually-obligated humane animal disposition.
 The concentration of animal intake from Charleston County related to one vendor contract is a risk to the organization.
-Actual cost of animal disposition for 2022 was \$525 per animal of which Charleston County paid \$256 per animal disposition.
+Actual cost of animal disposition for 2023 was \$507 per animal of which Charleston County paid \$122 per animal disposition.
 The Society must use reserves, donations and grants to fund the shortfall annually which creates a risk to the organization.

-In 2021, the Society received 6,304 animals from animal control agencies and Charleston County citizens, which represents 87% of the animal intake for the organization.
-The Society received \$2,079,000 from Charleston County under the contract which is 65% of the actual cost (\$3,194,684) of animal disposition.
+In 2022, the Society received 8,190 animals from animal control agencies and Charleston County citizens, which represents 92% of the animal intake for the organization.
+The Society received \$2,100,000 from Charleston County under the contract which is 56% of the actual cost (\$4,687,054) of the contractually-obligated humane animal disposition.
 The concentration of animal intake from Charleston County related to one vendor contract is a risk to the organization.
-Actual cost of animal disposition for 2021 was \$592 per animal of which Charleston County paid \$330 per animal disposition.
+Actual cost of animal disposition for 2023 was \$525 per animal of which Charleston County paid \$256 per animal disposition.
 The Society must use reserves, donations and grants to fund the shortfall annually which creates a risk to the organization.

-NOTE 13 - RETIREMENT PLAN
+NOTE 15 - RETIREMENT PLAN

 The Society adopted a 401(k) Profit Sharing Plan effective January 1, 2019.
 The Society will match the employees' contributions 100% of the salary deferrals up to 3%.
 The Plan was restated effective February 1, 2021 to increase the Society's match to 100% of the salary deferrals up to 4%.
 Employees may contribute to the plan once they become eligible at the age of 18.
-The Society's retirement expense for the years ended December 31, 2022 and 2021 were \$105,672 and \$108,143, respectively.
+The Society's retirement expense for the years ended December 31, 2023 and 2022 were \$110,453 and \$105,672, respectively.

-NOTE 14 - RELATED PARTIES TRANSACTIONS
+NOTE 16 - RELATED PARTIES TRANSACTIONS

-The Society received \$838,967 and \$857,542 in contributions and pledges from members of its Board of Directors for years ended December 31, 2022 and 2021, respectively.
-The outstanding balance of promises to give from the Board members at December 31, 2022 and 2021 was \$23,350 and \$158,000, respectively.
+The Society received \$373,000 and \$838,967 in contributions and pledges from members of its Board of Directors for years ended December 31, 2023 and 2022, respectively.
+The outstanding balance of promises to give from the Board members at December 31, 2023 and 2022 was \$25,000 and \$23,350, respectively.

-NOTE 15 - LEGAL PROCEEDINGS
+NOTE 17 - LEGAL PROCEEDINGS